jamie-allen/chariot_day_2012/scala/presentation/preso/presentation.md

 # Implicits

 * At compilation time, looks for definitions that will fix type incompatibility
-* Exist in other languages, like C
+* Exist in other languages, like C type coercion

 !SLIDE transition=fade
 # Implicits Are Voodoo!